 The battery banks are not easy to reach, being low down in the bilge.
 Floorboards and beams must be removed to test the electrolite in the cells.You would think a boat with a 14’ foot beam would have lots of space for batteries, but the large capacity water and diesel tanks on each side of the hull, (280 gallons of fuel and 325 gallons of water), reduces the middle space to only 36” inches wide.
 Just to be able to inspect the water level in the cells I had to first dismantle the saloon table and roll up the carpet, then lift up four large heavy plywood floorboards and sound insulation, then lay flat over the floor beams with a flashlight to unscrew the battery caps.
 To fill the cells l used a long narrow funnel that I stuck in each cell then poured water in from a bottle of distilled water.
-It was just guesswork how much went into each cell, and I know I sometimes over-filled them, but how else could they be topped-up?
+It was just guesswork how much went into each cell, and I know I sometimes over-filled them, but how else could they be topped-up, in such an awkward place?

 This windlass battery shows how the new valves are fitted.
-The is connected to the starboard bank.This is the dedicated engine start battery.Britannia is not the only boat I have ever worked on with awkward to reach batteries.
-I was once the skipper of a 77’ foot ketch with full standing headroom in the engine room.
+The is connected to the starboard bank.This is the dedicated engine start battery.Britannia is not the only boat I have ever worked on with difficult to reach batteries.
+I was once the skipper of a 77’ foot ketch, with full standing headroom in the engine room.
 That voluminous boat had ten large 12-volt batteries sitting in a big custom made box, 60 cells in all.
 The problem was, even to just test the specific gravity and see if they needed water it was necessary to clamber over the front batteries to get to others at the back.
 I didn't do that very often.

-I hated to even test my batteries and what I really wanted was to change the whole lot for sealed AGM batteries, (Absorbent Glass Mat), that don't need any maintenance at all, but there was one slight impediment to that bright idea—$1600.
+I hated to even test my batteries, and what I really wanted was to change the whole lot for sealed AGM batteries, (Absorbent Glass Mat), that don't need any maintenance at all, but there was one slight impediment to that bright idea—$1600.
 If I wanted lithium batteries I would have needed to rob a bank!

 I wondered if there was some sort of automated filling system, and indeed a search for "automatic battery filler systems," on the web brought up a multitude of different devices.
 A cheap simple method was a half-gallon bottle with a special valve on the spout that when inserted into a cell delivers water if needed, then shuts off at the correct level.
 There are several other inexpensive filling systems to be found under these search keywords, but I would still have to go through the same rigmarole of removing floorboards, etc., so they did not fit my needs.
 I continued to look for an automatic system that I might install permanently on the batteries themselves, and that would work without removing the floorboards.